-Inpatient: A member admitted to a hospital requiring at least one overnight stay.
+Inpatient: A patient admitted to a hospital that requires at least one overnight stay.

-Insurance: A method of providing money to pay for specific types of losses, which may occur.
+Insurance: A method of providing money to pay for specific types of losses that may occur.
 Insurance is a contract between one party and another.
-The policy states what types of losses are covered, what amounts are paid for each loss and for all losses, and under what conditions.
+The policy states what types of losses are covered, what amounts will be paid for each loss and for all losses, and under what conditions.

 Limits: Quantity or monetary thresholds associated with a particular benefit.

-Living Will (Declaration): A health care directive that tells others how a person would like to be treated if they lose their capacity to make decisions about health care.
-It contains instructions about the person's choices of medical treatment, and it is prepared in advance, looking ahead to a time when they may no longer be able to make health care decisions for themselves.
+Living Will: A health care directive tells others how to treat a person if they lose their capacity to make decisions about health care; it contains instructions about the person's choices of medical treatment and it is prepared in advance, looking ahead to a time when they may no longer be able to make health care decisions for themselves.

 Malpractice Liability Coverage: Insurance against the risk of suffering financial damage due to professional misconduct or lack of ordinary skill.
-Malpractice requires that the member prove some injury and that the injury was the result of negligence on the part of the professional.
+Malpractice requires the patient to prove some injury, and that the injury was the result of negligence on the part of the professional.
 A practitioner is liable for damages or injuries caused by malpractice.